What is Margenza?

 blisters or ulcers in your mouth, red or swollen gums, trouble swallowing;

-heart problems - fast or pounding heartbeats, cough, feeling light-headed or short of breath, swelling in your face or lower legs, rapid weight gain (more than 5 pounds in 1 day);
+heart problems - pounding heartbeats, dizziness, swelling in your face or lower legs, rapid weight gain (more than 5 pounds in 1 day), feeling short of breath;

 hand-foot syndrome - pain, blisters, bleeding, or severe rash on the palms of your hands or the soles of your feet; or